-You know the drill: the sun is blinding, relentlessly beating down reminiscent of a Stephen King novel.
+You know the drill: the sun is blinding, relentlessly beating down like something out of an old Western movie.
 If you don't have air conditioning, you seek out shady spots and sigh in relief from the slightest breeze, otherwise, you huddle inside.
-Your thirsty body craves fluids, and the beverage of choice suddenly becomes water.
 If you stay in the sun too long you may become dizzy, have heart palpitations, and increased internal temperature, all signs of impending heat exhaustion.

 Consider this: before you ever reach that point, your cat may also be showing signs of heat exhaustion or heat stroke.
 Although heat stroke is more commonly discussed in dogs, because of people's propensity to leave them in parked cars, cats can be affected too.
 Cats can't always tell you they're not feeling up to par, but they sure can show you.
 Early symptoms of heat stroke and the accompanying dehydration are:

 - Respiratory distress or hyperventilation (Breeds with flat noses, such as Persians, may exhibit this earlier because of compromised airways.)

 - Increased internal body temperature Your cat's internal temperature should be between 100.5° and 101.5° F. A temperature of 104° or more is a definite warning sign.
 Here's how to take kitty's temperature.

 How to Help Your Cat Avoid Heatstroke

 You can help your cat survive extremely hot weather by keeping him indoors in a cool interior room.

 Rubbing him down with a damp towel will help; so will immersing his feet in a tub of cool water.
 Wrapping a cold compress under the cat's neck will also help cool him off.
 He may fight at first, but most likely will appreciate it once he gets used to the idea.
 Try wrapping a plastic bag of frozen peas in a towel, and placing in in his bed for a cool spot to lie.